microbiomedata/metaT/README.md

 # metaT: The Metatranscriptome Workflow

 ## Summary
 This workflow is designed to analyze metatranscriptomes.
-It run in two parts.
-Part 1 (wdls/metaT_part1.wdl) takes in raw reads as input, filters out rRNA reads, and assemble filtered reads into transcripts.
-Part 2 requires GFF annotation files generated from the the [NMDC annotation workflow](https://github.com/microbiomedata/mg_annotation), assemblies and reads from part 1 to generate RPKMs for each feature in the GFF file.

 ![metatranscriptomics workflow](docs/workflow_metatranscriptomics.png)

 ## Version
-0.0.2
+0.0.3

 ## Third party tools and packages
 To run this workflow you will need a Docker (Docker ≥ v2.1.0.3) instance and cromwell.
 All the third party tools are pulled from Dockerhub.

 ```
+cromwell ≥ 54
 bbduk ≥ v38.44
 hisat2 ≥ 2.1
 Python ≥ v3.7.6